asierabreu/spark-course/README.md

 ## Software Setup

-In order to boot-up the course virtual machine follow these steps:
+For the course hands-on sessions we will use a virtual machine that has all required software pre-installed.
+In order to setup that VM you will first need to install the following software :

 1. Install VirtualBox manager : [link](https://www.virtualbox.org/)
 2. Install Vagrant : [link](https://www.vagrantup.com/downloads.html)